 Arrival of the horse drawn carriage with the giant stollen at the Striezelmarkt

 Starting at the Hotel Taschenbergpalais the parade’s route takes one along the most beautiful sights of the Saxon capital while leading towards the Striezelmarkt.
 In 24 parts the parade beautifully displays the history of the Dresdner Christstollen and presents the giant stollen proudly.
 The Dresdner Stollenmädchen, the bakers and pastry makers of the Stollen Association, marching bands, actors in historical costumes, regiments of soldiers and numerous other participants make up a cheerful and colorful parade that is cheered on by tens of thousands of spectators.

-In 2016, a majority of the revenues that were collected by selling the giant stollen were donated to the Kids- and Youthfarm Dresden Nickern, an association that allows young Dresdners to experience the life and the work on a farm firsthand.
-The 3.000 Euros that were donated will be used to rebuild the old windmill on the farm's property so that it can be used again as the farm's meeting place.
+In 2017, a majority of the revenues that were collected by selling the giant stollen were donated to the Abenteuerspielplatz Johannstadt, an association that allows young children an teens to play, build and learn on their won in an adventurous environment.
+The 4.000 Euros that were donated will be used to renovate the play house and rebuild the kitchen area which is located there.

 How to Bake a Giant Stollen

 The star of the Stollenfest is without a doubt the super heavy giant stollen that is shown off during the Dresdner Stollenfest by the bakers and pastry makers.
 But how does one bake a giant stollen?
 Definitely not in one piece like elector Augustus the Strong used to do during his time.
 Today, the giant stollen reaches his size through stacking.